kenhro/tshcal/README.md

 Add additional notes about how to deploy this on a representative system

+1. Mount TSH to calibration fixture plate.
+2. Verify cable clearances and no physical obstructions.
+3. Verify shim/angle such that controller can reach vertical/anti-vertical.
+4. Power on TSH
+5. Power on ESP
+6. Load session config/settings
+7. Make TSH adjustments for this session
+8. Wait for prescribed start time
+9. Go to first rough home position
+10. Use golden section search routine to find extreme (min or max) counts for this position
+11. Move to next rough home position
+12. Repeat steps 9 and 10 until all 6 positions are completed
+13. Format results in a way that facilitates downstream processing/analysis
+14. Save results to file

 ## Authors

 * **Ken Hrovat** - *Designed framework and worked some of the nuts and bolts.*